Gourmet (magazine): Subsequent years

+MacAusland died in 1980.
 Condé Nast bought the magazine in 1983.
+Montant remained editor in chief until 1991, when she retired.
+During Montant's tenure, Gourmets circulation rose from 671,000 to 895,000.
+Montant was succeeded by Gail Zweigenthal, who had been working at the magazine since 1965.

-In January of 1999, it was announced that Ruth Reichl would leave her post as restaurant critic of The New York Times to become editor in chief of Gourmet.
+In January 1999, it was announced that Ruth Reichl would leave her post as restaurant critic of The New York Times to become editor in chief of Gourmet.
 (Reichl had joined the Times in 1993; previously, she had been the restaurant critic for The Los Angeles Times.)
 Gourmet then had a circulation of about 880,000.
-Reichl was seen to raise the ambition level of Gourmet, introducing stories on such subjects as the plight of migrant tomato pickers in Florida, not-so-sustainably farm-raised salmon, and the ethical questions generated by boiling lobsters alive (in David Foster Wallace's now widely read piece "Consider the Lobster.")
+Reichl was seen to raise the ambition level of Gourmet, introducing stories on such subjects as the plight of migrant tomato pickers in Florida, not-so-sustainably farm-raised salmon, and the ethical questions generated by boiling lobsters alive (in David Foster Wallace's now widely read piece "Consider the Lobster").
 The magazine went on to win a number of National Magazine and James Beard Awards, and, with Houghton Mifflin Harcourt publishers, brought out The Gourmet Cookbook in 2004.
 The book featured 1,200 recipes published in the magazine over the previous 60 years.
 (In 2002, the Modern Library published Endless Feasts: Sixty Years Of Writing From Gourmet.)

 The magazine poured extensive resources into developing and testing recipes, with 12 test-kitchen chefs and an in-house photographer.
 Food costs alone ran to over $100,000 a year.

 The English journalist and food writer Jay Rayner noted that "Working for Gourmet was like flying the Atlantic first class.
 It ruined you for other food magazines.
 It wasn't just the pay, which could be multiple dollars per word.
 It was also the awe inspiring heft of the operation: the way food photography events were organised like they were Hollywood movie shoots, complete with casting calls and on-site catering; the attentions of the many editors; the pursuit by dreaded fact checkers."